The BDAT team

 Joanne joined BDAT in August 2017 having worked in administration for 10 years and specifically in education for 8 years as an Examinations & Data Officer and Administration Manager.
 Prior to that she worked in medical recruitment.
 She has had a comprehensive overview of all functions within a school and has serviced Examination Committees & Boards for Leeds University School of Medicine.

-Joanne is an organised and efficient administrator currently working towards her Level 4 Certificate in School Business Management in her spare time which she hopes will complement her Governance role.
-She is looking forward to building new relationships within the Trust and schools that she will be working with.
+Joanne is an organised and efficient administrator and she is looking forward to building new relationships within the Trust and schools that she will be working with.

 Chief Finance Officer